Bonuspunkt/reflexMapDB/README.md

 - edit settings.json to repesent your current setup

 ## optional - setup nginx
-you may search for proper instructions this is just a raw outline of the stuff i changes
+you may search for proper instructions this is just a raw outline of the stuff i changed

-### as reverse proxy
+### reverse proxy
 ```
 server {
-  // ...
+  # ...

   location / {
     proxy_pass http://127.0.0.1:3000;